jtskxx/JETSKI-QUBIC-POOL/README.md

 ### **3️⃣ Launch the Miner**

-Once downloaded, you can start the miner in two simple ways:
+Once extracted, you can start the miner in two simple ways:

 ### - **Quick Start (Wizard Mode)**
 Just run the miner directly and the setup wizard will guide you step-by-step